 - Made of Iron: some Growler Razorback Chieftains, whose bones are coated in ore.

 - Magic Versus Science: completely averted.
-The Pharons are far and away the most advanced species in science and technology.
-They are also the best sorcerers/wizards too.
-The Zhykees also use potent magic and better than human technology developed thru science, though neither hold a candle to what the Pharons have.
+The Pharons are far and away the most advanced species in science and technology, being eons ahead of everyone else.
+They are also easily the best sorcerers/wizards too and can call upon their dark god and the power of the Maw itself.
+So developed is their magic and superscience that the Pharons are both Magic from Technology and Magitek, with everyone else getting curbstomped by them in story-line and in-game.
+The Zhykees also use potent magic and better than human technology developed thru science, though in both fields they don't hold a candle to what the Pharons have.

 - Mugging the Monster: when the Neo-Sovs brought Growlers back on Earth for study.